filippos-p/TrendFollowing/README.md

 Here we need to note that the closing price is **not tradeable**, so any assumptions based on trading at that price are baseless.
 But we won't use it for that purposes.

 The function **fetch_klines_for_symbols** performs the previous operation for multiple symbols simultaneously using a ThreadPoolExecutor and also applies the **split_list_into_chunks** function in order to retrieve data for longer than 1000 days.
+The universe selection happens at this step.
+The choice was made based on the top 50 by Market Capitalization from **https://coinmarketcap.com**.
+The reason being will be explained later in the research process, but a brief explanation is that trend works better on lower volatiltiy coins, and the smaller the Capitalization the higher the volatility due to lack of liquidity in the orderbooks.
+Also we will use the USDT pairs since these are the most liquid trading pairs.
+Another note is that we used less than 50 coins, since some of the top 50 were stablecoins and some others weren't available on Binance for trading.
+Stablecoins are cryptocurrnecy coins that are pegged to their respective currency.
+For example USDT is pagged to USD (United States Dollar).

 Lastly we will save our data (which are a Dictionary of DataFrames) in a pickle file, for ease of access.